 Depositor's Work Flow for Collections Curation at the Minnesota Historical Society

-Appendix, Forms, and Documents required for submission of collections under an MHS Repository Agreement
+Appendix, Forms, and Documents required for submission of collections under an MNHS Repository Agreement

 - Bag Label Form (PDF / Word Document)

 - MNHS Archaeology Register Form (PDF / Word Document)

 - MNHS Repository Agreement Appendix (PDF)

 - Example Deed of Gift Form for Collections from Private Property (PDF/ Word Document)

 - Example Permission to Access Private Property Form (PDF/ Word Document)

 - Conservation Treatment Request Form (PDF / Word Document)

 - Expanded Repository Agreement (PDF)